learn-co-students/dsc-1-02-15-measures-of-dispersion-summary-online-ds-ft-100118/README.md

 Here **xi = [x1, x2, .., xn]** , where n is the number of observations. x-bar is the mean calculated over the dataset.

+So, for example, if two people make \$50k a year and two make \$60k a year, the mean is \$55k and the average absolute deviation is \$5k.

 ## Variance

 A more complex measure of dispersion is Variance.
 Unlike the absolute deviation, which uses the absolute value of the deviation in order to take care of the negative values, the variance achieves positive values by squaring each of the deviations instead.
 Adding up these squared deviations gives us the **sum of squares**, which we can then divide by the total number of values in our data.
 Variance can be calculated with the formula: